corverroos/replay/README.md

 # replay

-Replay is a PoC workflow framework inspired by [temporal](www.temporal.io) but implemented using a mysql reflex events.
+Replay is a robust durable asynchronous distributed application logic framework.

+Inspired by [temporal](www.temporal.io) but implemented using reflex and mysql, it uses the event sourcing pattern combined with event streams resulting in fault-oblivious logic.

-See [TestExample](./example/example_test.go) for an overview of the replay API.
+- Robust: Automatic retries on all failures, makes it fault-oblivious to all temporary errors.
+- Durable: All state changes are automatically persisted in the event log, allowing long running stateful logic across restarts.
+- Asynchronous: All communication happens asynchronously via the event log
+- Distributed: Input, output, and logic execution are decoupled and can be performed by different processes.
+- Application logic: Arbitrary logic is supported as long as workflows are deterministic and activities are idempotent.

+## Overview

+Replay SDK enable you to build applications around a set of key concepts.

+- Workflows: Deterministic functions forming the entry points to units of application logic.
+- Activities: Functions that handle non-deterministic business logic.
+Accepting read-write calls from workflows.
+- Runs: Invocations of workflow functions with specific input resulting in calls to activities and/or outputs.
+- Signals: Write-only calls to workflow runs that the workflow can listen for and react on.
+- Outputs: Write-only calls emitted by workflow runs that application logic can consume.

 ## Notes
 - A workflow stitches together a bunch of activities within a logical flow.
 - An activity takes and argument, executes arbitrary logic (including side effects) and returns a result.
+- Outputs are data emitted by workflow runs.
+It allows workflows to publish data that application logic can subscribe to.
+- Signals are data send to workflow runs by application logic.
+It allows workflows to react to external events.
+- A workflow function supports calling activities with arbitrary logic flow (if/for/sleep) but has the following limitations
+  - It must be deterministic (no usage of rand, time packages)
+  - It may not have side effects (no usage of log, backends packages)
+- Side effects must be limited to activities or outputs.

+> Outputs vs Activities: Both activities and outputs can be used by workflows to trigger business
+> logic with data.
+> An activity's input, logic and output are tightly coupled with a workflow (think function calls).
+> While an output is only data emitted by a workflow decoupled from consuming logic (think pub/sub).
+> Another big benefit of outputs are that they do not impact workflow determinism in replay; that
+> means outputs may be added to, reordered in, or removed from, active runs.
+It is therefore recommended
+> to use outputs over activities where possible.

 - A workflow is similar to the golang function definition: `func workflowFoo(context.Context, args proto.Message)`.
 - An activity is similar to the golang function definition: `func doSomething(context.Context, Backends, proto.Message) proto.Message, error`
 - A run is an invocation of that function with an argument: `workflowFoo(ctx, &Bar{Field:"baz"})`
-- A workflow function supports calling activities with arbitrary logic flow (if/for/sleep) but has the following limitations
-  - It must be deterministic (no usage of rand, time packages)
-  - It may not have side effects (no usage of log, backends packages)
-- Side effects must be limited to activities.
 - The replay framework retries all activities indefinitely until no error is returned.
 - Application logic errors should be returned in the result proto.
 - Runs are robust to all temporary types of failure.
 They continue where they left off.
 - Activities should be idempotent, since they may be called twice for the same invocation.
-- Workflows and activities are defined within a namespace and should be unique in the namespace.
+- Workflows, activities, outputs and signals are defined within a namespace and should be unique in the namespace.
 - Signals is a way for external systems to send data/notifications to a workflow run.
 - Signals is an enum and are workflow and run specific.
 - Signals are consumed in the order they are received.